marmelab/liMonade/Readme.md

 ## Identity is a monad with a chain method

-When you begin to use functor extensively, you can endup to need to compose a function that returns an identity.
+When you begin to use functor extensively, you can endup to need to compose a function that returns a functor.

 ```js
 const doubleId = v => Identity.of(v * 2);